The Small Business Owner’s 10 Commandments

 - Thou shalt not withdraw more from the business than it can afford: A colleague of mine aptly states that some business owners “pimp” their businesses by extracting more money than the enterprise can generate organically.
 If you create cash flow problems to sustain your lifestyle, your business model is not sustainable in the long run.

-- Thou shalt not accumulate excessive debt: Debt can be a useful tool when managed effectively.
-However, taking on too much debt, especially for low-margin businesses, can lead to compounding interest challenges and financial strain.
+- Thou shalt not accumulate excessive debt: Debt can be a helpful tool when managed effectively.
+However, taking on too much debt, especially for low-margin businesses, can lead to challenges with compounding interest and financial strain.
 Exercise prudence and ensure that your business can repay any debts within a reasonable timeframe.

 - Thou shalt hire people who align with the organizational culture: Cultural fit is paramount when building a cohesive team.
 It is easier to train individuals in job-specific skills than to change their values and beliefs.
 A poor cultural fit can lead to significant workplace issues, making it essential to prioritize shared values and behavioral alignment during the hiring process.

-- Thou shalt create a safe and fair working environment for employees: A self-explanatory commandment, providing a safe and equitable workplace is crucial for fostering high performance and employee retention.
-Your employees need to feel valued and secure to consistently deliver their best work.
+- Thou shalt create a safe and fair working environment for employees.
+This is a self-explanatory commandment, as providing a safe and equitable workplace is crucial for fostering high performance and employee retention.
+Your employees need to feel valued and secure to deliver their best work consistently.

 - Thou shalt not take customers for granted: Customers are the lifeblood of any business, as revenue stems from their patronage.
 Acquiring new customers is often more expensive than retaining and servicing existing ones.
 Satisfied customers are likely to make repeat purchases and refer others to your company.
 Never underestimate the value of a loyal customer base.